code-web/firstsass/README.md

 # firstsass
-this is one page template build using bootstrap sass using bower package manager With this first u need to install bower package manager into your computer with node js preinstalled in it.
+This is one page template build using bootstrap sass using bower package manager With this first u need to install bower package manager into your computer with node js preinstalled in it.